Perovskite BaCrO_{3}: completing a materials system with an anomalous Mott transition: Abstract

 \section{Abstract}

 We have synthesized and characterized laser-deposited film samples of perovskite BaCrO$_3$, a missing member of the perovskite-chromate family.
-The BaCrO$_3$ films have a substantially larger lattice constant than other chromates, are insulating, and exhibit weak ferromagnetism likely associated with canted antiferromagnetism.
-Comparison with the other sister compounds CaCrO$_3$ and SrCrO$_3$ suggest an anomalous Mott transition where magnetism is independent of whether the compound is metallic or insulating
+The BaCrO$_3$ films have a substantially larger lattice constant than other chromates, are insulating, and exhibit weak ferromagnetism.
+Employing first-principles density functional theory calculations, we attribute such weak ferromagnetism to a canted C-type antiferromagnetic spin order.
+Additionally, comparison with the other sister compounds CaCrO$_3$ and SrCrO$_3$ suggests an anomalous Mott transition where magnetism is independent of whether the compound is metallic or insulating.